Does No Contact Work On Women Dumpers?

 • stop asking questions she doesn’t want to answer

-• make the conversations only about important things (kids, bills, family, etc.)
+• talk only about important matters (kids, bills, personal belongings, etc.)

 • be on your best behavior

-In theory, when you’re living with your wife, you’re essentially in limited contact.
+When you’re living with your partner, you’re essentially in limited contact.

 • respect